Most of the victims were young women or couples in cars on secluded streets.

 Buried one victim in the flowerbed by his house.

-2000 - Confessed in a plea agreement to 13 of the killings and was sentenced to life in prison.
+In 2002, Yates confessed, in a plea agreement, to 13 of the killings and was sentenced to life in prison.

-Was tried and convicted for the other two killings, and was sentenced to death.
+Was tried and convicted for the other two killings and sentenced to death.

 Alberto DeSalvo confessed to the 11 Boston Strangler killings, plus two additional murders but was never convicted of them.
 He later died in prison.

 Some critics charge DeSalvo got some of the details he confessed from news reports or police.